ktaylor63/southeast/site/content/wildlife/fishes/kentucky-arrow-darter.md

 ---
 title: 'Kentucky Arrow Darter'
 description: 'The Kentucky arrow darter is a small fish found only in Kentucky.
-It is currently proposed to be protected as a threatened species under the Endangered Species Act.'
+It is currently protected as a threatened species under the Endangered Species Act.'
 scientific: 'Etheostoma spilotum'
 type: species-profile
 js: /js/species-profile.js